Driver sought after broken neck attack

 The victim was pushed to the floor near St Chad's Road and Empress Road, in Normanton, Derby, on Monday morning.

-The beige Seat Leon, registration plate SL02 KVZ, was seen in the area before the attack and found left in a nearby car park two days later.
+The beige Seat Leon, registration plate SL02 KVZ, was seen in the area at the time of the attack and found left in a nearby car park two days later.

 Police said the woman was "recovering well considering her ordeal".